alberttrann/Paper_Classifier/README.md

 ##### 3. Grand Conclusion: Comparison to the Previous All-Time Best

-Now, let's address the most important question: did we beat the previous champion?
+Did we beat the previous champion?

 *   **Previous Champion:** `Stacking [MNB(t)+kNN(e)+DT(t)] + LR(t)` from the last experiment, with an accuracy of **0.8980**.
 *   **Ultimate Benchmark Champion:** `Pure Stacking [MNB(t)+kNN(e)+DT(t)] + LR` with an accuracy of **0.8910**.